stonne-simulator/stonne-simulator.github.io/README.md

 STONNE simulator can also be called from within PyTorch.
 Please refer to the [documentation](DOCS.md).

 STONNE simulator can be modified to enable research beyond just DNN to other applications like Graph Neural Networks.

-For a detail research usecase for GNN Dataflow Analysis, please check [GNN-Dataflow usecase](GNN.md) and [the corresponding GNN-Datalow paper](https://arxiv.org/abs/2103.07977)
+For a detail research usecase for GNN Dataflow Analysis and the ***OMEGA*** GNN dataflow cost modelling framework built on STONNE, please check [GNN-Dataflow usecase](GNN.md) and [the corresponding GNN-Datalow paper](https://arxiv.org/abs/2103.07977)

 ## Bibtex Citation
 Please, if you use STONNE, please cite us: